 *Please note that misrepresentation of an incoming student’s grade level and/or state residency is cause for being denied acceptance.

 After a student has decided to apply, they should complete and submit the application form, which includes a written essay, and then secure a letter of recommendation from a teacher, arts instructor or other community member or leader who is familiar with the student’s art.

-For questions, please contact Dean of Enrollment Francesca Rodriguez at email@example.com or 505.629.9245.
+For questions, please contact Director of Admissions Francesca Rodriguez at email@example.com or 505.629.9245.